dodoman8067/mcsm/README.md

 ## Description

 MCSM (MineCraft Server Manager) is a command-line program designed to manage Minecraft servers.
-Note that there's a better option called Docker and I wouldn't recommend using this right now because this project is mostly for me leaning C++.
+Note that there should be some better options out there and I wouldn't recommend using this right now because this project is mostly for me leaning C++.

 ## Supported platforms